-Our choice for best overall winter running shoes goes to the Salomon Speedcross 5 GTX.
-The streamlined upper is highly waterproof and breathable, while the Contagrip TA outsole features aggressive lugs that grip ice and snow.
-With over five generations of Speedcross models, Salomon has all but perfected the winter running shoe.
+Our choice for best overall winter running shoes goes to the Arc’teryx Aerios GTX.
+The streamlined upper is highly waterproof and breathable, while the Vibram outsole features lugs that grip ice, snow and even mud when the weather starts to warm up.

 The Best Winter Running Shoes

 - The Best Overall Shoes: Arc’teryx Aerios GTX

 - The Best Shoes for Snow: Salomon XA Pro 3Dv8 GTX

 - The Best Shoes for Ice: Salomon Snowspike CSWP